-This house has been well preserved for almost two centuries and not much has been changed since then.
+This house has been well preserved for almost two centuries and not much has changed since then.
 Following the old belief, the drawing-room of the chapel separate the entries with the left side for men and the right side for women.
 The door at the center of the room is used for festivals, which is said to be the door for the souls of their ancestors to enter the house.

 Address: 21, Le Loi Street